 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.
 Although there are no facilities developed for viewing wildlife, like many places in the Southern Tier you are likely to see wildlife on this land.
 New York's Southern Tier encompasses a wide variety of habitats and landscapes made up of mountainous hills, forests, grasslands and wetlands.
-Everything from Black Bear to Black-throated Blue Warblers and Brook Trout to Wild Turkeys reside and call it home here in the Southern Tier.
-The grasslands are home to a variety of bird species including Northern Harriers and state endangered Henslow's Sparrows.
-White-tailed Deer and Fisher thrive in the forested hills, while Beavers and mink flourish in the wetlands.
+Everything from black bear to black-throated blue warblers and brook trout to wild turkey call the Southern Tier home.
+The grasslands are home to a variety of bird species including northern harrier and state endangered Henslow's parrow.
+White-tailed deer and fisher thrive in the forested hills, while beaver and mink flourish in the wetlands.
 Outdoorsmen and women from across New York State flock to this area year round for its exquisite wildlife watching and unbeatable hunting.

 To gain access to this forest from the hamlet of Cameron Mills, travel west on County Route 119, make a right turn (north) onto Pump Station Road, which bisects the forest.
 Visitors should use caution in the areas near County Route 119 (River Road).
 This is an area with shale cliffs and large talus slopes, with no adequate off-road parking.
-Cameron Mills State Forest has no designated parking lots, however parking is available along the edges of Pump Station Rd.
-(42.194913N, 77.380239W) Google Maps (Leaves DEC website)
+Cameron Mills State Forest has no designated parking lots, however parking is available along the edges of Pump Station Road.
+(42.194913°N, 77.380239°W) Google Maps (Leaves DEC website)

 Rules, Regulations and Outdoor Safety